excomputing/iac/src/ec2/0004/README.md

 ### Features

 Note, this example is designed to shut down after 13 minutes; study [data.txt](data.txt).
+After shutting down, the machine is terminated via the *instance shutdown behaviour* setting of [iac](iac.json); parameter `InstanceInitiatedShutdownBehavior`.

-After shutting down, the machine is terminated; study the network interfaces section of [iac](iac.json), it includes the parameter `DeleteOnTermination`.
+Additionally, the <a href="https://docs.aws.amazon.com/ebs/latest/userguide/what-is-ebs.html" target="_blank">Elastic Block Store (EBS)</a> volume is deleted on termination; study the network interfaces section of [iac](iac.json), it includes the parameter `DeleteOnTermination`.

 ```json
 "NetworkInterfaces": [